thomaskuh/limbodns/README.md

 * No complicated installation required.
 Either download and run the one-file-server or use docker.
 * Webserver with WebUI included for easy configuration and dynamic DNS updates via HTTP.
 * Support for IPv4 and IPv6.
-* Support for A, AAAA and CNAME records.
+* Support for A, AAAA, TXT, MX and CNAME records.
 * Easy auto generation of required NS and SOA records.
 * Runs on Docker, Linux, Windows and other Java capable OS.
 * I know you're tired of messing around with zone files, zone transfers, bind and crazy scripts just to run a simple DynDNS for some devices in your home network.